tokenized/docs/protocol-static-contract-formation.md

             <td class="c10">time</td>
             <td class="c10"></td>
         </tr>
         <tr>
             <td class="c9">Contract Expiration</td>
             <td class="c10">ContractExpiration</td>
             <td class="c10">8</td>
             <td class="c10"><abbr title="Wed May 09 2018 00:00:00 GMT+1000 (AEST)">Hover for example</abbr></td>
-            <td class="c10">All actions related to the contract will cease to work after this timestamp.
+            <td class="c10"><abbr title="All actions related to the contract will cease to work after this timestamp.
 The smart contract will stop running.
 This will allow many token use cases to be able to calculate smart contract running costs.
 Eg. an issuer is creating tickets for an event on the 5th of June 2018.
 The smart contract will facilitate exchange and send transactions up until the 6th of June.
-Wallets can use this to forget tokens that are no longer valid - or at least store them in an 'Expired' folder.</td>
+Wallets can use this to forget tokens that are no longer valid - or at least store them in an 'Expired' folder.">All actions related to the contract will cease to work after this time ...
+Hover for more</abbr></td>
             <td class="c10">time</td>
             <td class="c10"></td>
         </tr>
         <tr>
             <td class="c9">Contract URI</td>
             <td class="c10">ContractURI</td>
             <td class="c10">53</td>
             <td class="c10"><abbr title="https://tokenized.com/Contract/3qeoSCg7JmfSnJesJFojj">Hover for example</abbr></td>
-            <td class="c10">Length 0-255 bytes.
+            <td class="c10"><abbr title="Length 0-255 bytes.
 Points to an information page that also has a copy of the Contract.
 Anyone can go to the website to have a look at the price/token, information about the Issuer (company), information about the Asset, legal information, etc.  There will also be a way for Token Owners to vote on this page and contact details with the Issuer/tokenized companies.
-Could be a IPv6/IPv4, an IPFS address (hash) or txn-id for on chain information or even a public address (DNS).</td>
+Could be a IPv6/IPv4, an IPFS address (hash) or txn-id for on chain information or even a public address (DNS).">Length 0-255 bytes.
+Points to an information page that also has a copy ...
+Hover for more</abbr></td>
             <td class="c10">nvarchar8</td>
             <td class="c10"></td>
         </tr>
         <tr>
             <td class="c9">PrevRevTxID</td>
             <td class="c10">PrevRevTxID</td>